Bichette homers, Stripling pitches Jays past Indians 3-0

 Bichette’s drive was Toronto’s 164th home run of the season, matching San Francisco for the major league lead.

-McKenzie’s seven-inning outing matched his career high.
+McKenzie’s seven-inning outing equaled his career high.
 He allowed three runs and five hits.

+“I thought Triston was good,” Hale said.
+“He was pounding the zone and mixing his pitches.
+I’m happy with the performance.
+The offense just couldn’t muster anything up.”

 TRAINER’S ROOM

 Indians: C Roberto Perez, scratched from Wednesday’s lineup because of back spasms, got the day off.
-He will be re-evaluated Friday, acting manager DeMarlo Hale said. … RHP Aaron Civale (sprained middle finger) threw his fourth bullpen, mixing in sliders and cutters for the first time. … 3B Jose Ramirez was held out of the starting lineup.
+He will be re-evaluated Friday, Hale said. … RHP Aaron Civale (sprained middle finger) threw his fourth bullpen, mixing in sliders and cutters for the first time. … 3B Jose Ramirez was held out of the starting lineup.

+Blue Jays: Montoyo said Guerrero was fine after being hit on the pad on the back of his left hand by a pitch from Bryan Shaw in the eighth.

 UP NEXT